krakend/krakend-otel/README.md

 For both, the `metrics` and `traces` part, we can select the same options:

-- `stage`: to enable metrics / traces for the full backend processing part
+- `disable_stage`: to enable metrics / traces for the full backend processing part
 - `round_trip`: to enable metrics /traces for the actual http request for the backend (not taking into account the manipulation part at the backend level).
 - `read_payload`: to enable metrics / traces only for the response reading payload